 She closed her eyes again.
-“They were shoving me around again.
-Pushing me, calling me names, the usual stuff.
+“They were pushing me, calling me names, the usual stuff.
 That didn’t set me off; it happened almost every day.”

 It was a damn good thing she couldn’t see his expression or she’d leap back in fear.
 All I need are names, he thought coldly.
 Never too late for bullies to pay for their crimes.

-“But then one of them, I can’t remember which, called my mother a slut, and I lost my temper.
+“But then one of them called my mother a slut, and I lost it.
 I threw a rock at him and busted his teeth out.
 The others jumped me, and I beat them.”

 She opened her eyes.
 His expression was schooled back into blankness.
 If she saw his pride in her, she’d be suspicious.